My home canning supplies list

 Here is a list of everything in my canning cupboard:

 |Steel/Porcelain Water-Bath Canner with Rack, 21.5-Quart – I have two canners that get a work out from May – September every year.
 I can so much that it helps speed up the process by having both of them going at once.
 This canner holds 7 one-quart jars, 9 one-pint jars or 13 half-pint jars.|

 7 Piece Home Canning Set

-It is the little things that makes canning easy and this canning set provides the essentials needed for canning at home.
+It is the little things that make canning easy and this canning set provides the essentials needed for canning at home.
 Steel canning rack holds 7 pint- or quart-size jars; sterilizing rack holds 12 lids.
-Also includes 2 stainless-steel funnels, magnetic lid wand, jar lifter, and cheese cloth.
+Also includes 2 stainless-steel funnels, magnetic lid wand, jar lifter, and cheesecloth.

 |Ball Complete Book of Home Preserving

 I do not know what I would do without my canning book.
 I have been canning for years and always refer to my book just to refresh my memory each time I start a canning job.
 Ball Home Canning Products are the gold standard in home preserving supplies and the experts at Ball have written a book destined to become the “bible” of home preserving.

 Canning tomato sauce is a big job every year, and I could not do it without my food strainer.
 This sturdy one-piece heat resistant hopper, stainless steel screen won’t rust and resists wear.
 A must for sauce canners!